Los Angeles Privacy Rights Attorney

 - GPS tracking: Employers can use GPS tracking to monitor company equipment and track drivers.

 - Social media: California prevents employers from accessing an employee’s social media accounts and limits the amount of snooping allowed.
-However, an employer can terminate an employee who posts harmful messages about the organization or demonstrates lifestyle actions contrary to company policies.
+However, an employer can terminate an employee who posts harmful messages about the organization or demonstrates actions contrary to policy.

 - Drug testing: The law allows the use of drug testing as an employment prerequisite or when an employee’s behavior indicates a reasonable suspicion of drug use.
 The employer needs to have drug testing and notification policies in place.

 Protecting The Privacy Rights Of Workers

 Employers who violate the privacy rights of their workers can be held liable.
 However, employees have a role in privacy protection as well.
 Workers need to take steps to avoid privacy violations and follow company policies.